With Edmond Lau and Elenna Mosoff

 San Francisco: Tuesday, July 23rd, 2019 - 9:30AM - 5:00PM

 $997 per attendee.

 Even as an individual contributor, you're still working as part of a team, organization, or shared mission.
-And anytime you notice a gap of something that could be better, there is an opportunity to take initiative and to lead.
+And anytime you notice something that could be better, there is an opportunity to take initiative and to lead.

 You learn leadership by leading, even when it's informal and without authority.
 In fact, most companies look for people who are already performing at the next level when it comes time for performance reviews and promotions.
 This leadership experience will give you the foundations to accelerate the growth of your leadership skills.

 Do both!
 There are many great leadership books out there — we've read lots — and they are useful for wrapping your head around how something should work theoretically.
 But we're sure you also remember reading books, thinking “This sounds useful,” only to never use the material again.

 We focus on creating experiential programs because decades of research in learning have shown that the learning sticks best when you experience it.
 This is especially true when you experience the learning in a supportive environment where everyone else is practicing and reinforcing the learnings as well.
 And given limited time, why not invest in the learning that actually sticks?